From Algeria to Hong Kong, a year of anti-establishment rage

 And reflecting the distrust of top-down democracy, most movements have rejected leadership, embracing instead a "horizontal" organisation facilitated by social media or as in Hong Kong by secure message apps.

-In some countries like Iran and Egypt, the governments have tried to curtain the social movements by cutting off the internet, but without much success in the long term.
+In some countries like Iran and Egypt, authorities have tried to curtain the social movements by cutting off the internet -- India this month cut mobile access in parts of Delhi amid protests against a citizenship law deemed anti-Muslim -- but without much success in the long term.

 These are not only "Facebook revolutions", says Geoffrey Pleyers, a sociology professor in Belgium and France.
 These are profound movements where young people often take the lead, but then become intergenerational, he adds.